 12 PM: As well as beer and chocolate, Brussels is also renowned for its delicious crispy chips and its indulgent fluffy waffles.
 Tadah!
 You have yourself a lunch for under 5 euros.
 With many stores selling both treats along the streets, you’ll have plenty to choose from whatever your tastes.
 I would definitely recommend the exemplary combination of Nutella and strawberries as a waffle topping.

 1 PM: Take a walk to the Belgian Comic Strip Center and please your inner geek!
-Although it’s a fair trek from the city centre (around 20-25 mins) it is totally worth it.
+Although it’s a little way from the city centre (around 15 mins) it is totally worth it.
 Discover how Tintin and co were created and marvel at the amazing collections on offer.
 If you have little ones in tow, or prefer a more commercial experience, the Moof Museum is well worth a visit.
 With its varied exhibitions and focus on The Smurfs, it’s a great idea for a family day out.

 3:30 PM: As you make your way back towards the main square in Brussels city centre, be sure to look out for the infamous Manneken Pis (it’s smaller than you think!).
 Late afternoon would be a good time to visit this iconic landmark, as the hordes of people gathered around it can be quite off-putting at peak times.